 6. It’s wise to outsource when you’re out of your depth

 Do you know how to plumb a bathroom?
 Tile a wall?
 Re-wire circuits?
-If not, it’s a really good idea to pay for tradesmen to come in and do the work for you.
+If not, it’s a really good idea to pay for tradesmen to come in and do the work for you, especially if you need water damage restoration or Pool Pump Installation.
 For electrical work in particular, this is very important as your safety (and your family’s) is at risk if you get it wrong.

 7. It’s a good idea to work with recommended contractors

 When you’re hiring professionals to help with various aspects of the renovation, you’ll want to ensure that you’re getting good value for money.
-One of the best ways to ensure this is to only use contractors that have been personally recommended to you by friends, family and colleagues.
+One of the best ways to ensure this is to only hire a general contractor who has been personally recommended to you by friends, family and colleagues.
 If you’d like to use someone else, ask if they’ll put you in touch with customers who have recently used their services so you can ask for an honest review of their services.

 8. You might want to temporarily move out